10 Things That Happen When You Eat More Turmeric

 Blood sugar too high?
 Turmeric can help

 Bannan says that researchers have found that curcumin may also help prevent diabetes, but that idea is still in the works and needs further research.
 “More clinical trials with humans are needed for a better understanding of curcumin and turmeric’s effects,” says Bannan.
 Here’s more expert advice on how to maintain healthy blood sugar levels.

 Turmeric may prevent Alzheimer’s

-People who live in India have much lower rates of Alzheimer’s disease compared to Europe and the United States.
+People who live in India have much lower rates of Alzheimer’s disease compared to Europe and North America.
 While the reasons for the disparity are complex, one important difference is that Indians eat a lot more turmeric.
 The spice plays a crucial element in Ayurveda, a holistic healing system that originated in India thousands of years ago and is still popular today.
 And then there’s the prominence of turmeric in Indian cuisine—is it possible that turmeric can help prevent or delay the onset of Alzheimer’s?
 One theory is that curcumin helps inhibit plaque that research has linked to neuron damage in the brain and a sign of the disease.

 Turmeric may also help your memory: Valdez says that consuming just one gram of turmeric every day can be helpful with memory or cognitive function, especially in individuals who have prediabetes.
 (Learn to spot the silent signs you might have diabetes.)